PTC-Education/Onshape-Integration-Guides/API_Intro.md

 For example, the example above tries to make changes to a feature in the document, and the [endpoint](https://cad.onshape.com/glassworks/explorer/#/PartStudio/updatePartStudioFeature) of the `POST` call in step 3 requires the information of the `"feature"` that is to be changed.
 Hence, the required information for that specific feature is what you will need to locate, retrieve, and modify in step 2.

+## 4. Other methods
+Instead of building API calls from scratch, there are two other methods that may provide more efficient access to API calls. **Note:** these are methods are still under testing, some API calls may not function properly.
+Hence, it is still important to learn how to build an API call from scratch with the steps outlined above.

-## 4. Using the `onshape_client` library
+### 4.1.
+Using the `onshape_client` library
-Instead of building API calls from scratch, installing and importing the `onshape_client` library also allow you to make these API calls directly.
+Installing and importing the `onshape_client` library also allow you to make these API calls directly.
 However, the documentation that automatically shows up when filling the arguments of these calls is not yet fully comprehensive, which may require further referrence to [Glassworks](https://cad.onshape.com/glassworks/explorer).
 The source code for this library can be found in [this GitHub repository](https://github.com/onshape-public/onshape-clients), and the code for all API calls can be found in [this directory](https://github.com/onshape-public/onshape-clients/tree/master/python/onshape_client/oas/api).

 With a `client` set up as shown in [section 3.3](#33-initiating-an-onshape-api-call), here is an example of getting the mass properties of a part studio in Onshape through making API calls (corresponds to [this Glassworks endpoint](https://cad.onshape.com/glassworks/explorer/#/PartStudio/getPartStudioMassProperties)):